News Around NIDDK

-The Accelerating Medicines Partnership (AMP) aims to distinguish biological targets of disease most likely to respond to new therapies and characterize biological indicators of disease, known as biomarkers.
+The Accelerating Medicines Partnership® (AMP®) program aims to distinguish biological targets of disease most likely to respond to new therapies and characterize biological indicators of disease, known as biomarkers.
 Through the Foundation for the NIH, AMP partners will invest more than $230 million over five years in the first projects, which focus on Alzheimer’s disease, type 2 diabetes and the autoimmune disorders rheumatoid arthritis and systemic lupus erythematosus (lupus).
-These milestone-driven pilot projects could set the stage for broadening AMP to other diseases and conditions.
+These milestone-driven pilot projects could set the stage for broadening the AMP program to other diseases and conditions.

 NIDDK will have a leadership role in advancing the type 2 diabetes project.
 NIDDK Director Dr. Griffin P. Rodgers said he was immediately enthusiastic about the partnership’s potential.
 “We need more targeted drug therapies to treat diabetes,” he said.
 “While multiple diabetes drugs are available that help stabilize the disease, people still progress to painful and costly complications.
 This novel collaboration is an opportunity to improve the lives of people with diabetes and those at risk.”

 A critical element of the partnership is the agreement that the data and analyses generated will be made publicly available to the broad biomedical community.